-This Garlic and Rosemary No Knead Focaccia recipe is super easy.
+This simple focaccia bread recipe is super easy.
 It comes together quickly and and requires no special equipment.
 This Focaccia Bread has a crisp outside and a soft inside, and is super versatile - you can finish it however you like!

 - 300g Bread Flour